princeton-computational-imaging/Delta-Prox/examples/applications/deraining/README.md

 # Image Deraining

-The application of Delta-Prox for image-deraining.
+The application of $\nabla$-Prox for image-deraining.

 ## Prepare Data and Checkpoints